Types of breast cancer and related breast conditions

 Mucinous breast cancers have this name because the cancer is made up of a large amount of mucin.
 It can be a pure mucinous cancer or it can be a mix of mucinous and other types.

 Doctors usually treat mucinous cancers in the same way as other types of breast cancer.
 They remove the cancer with surgery, either taking away the whole breast (mastectomy) or part of the breast (breast conserving surgery).
-You might have a sentinel node biopsy to see if the cancer has spread to the lymph nodes.
+You might have a biopsy to see if the cancer has spread to the lymph nodes.

 The outlook for mucinous breast cancer is generally very good.